From Mono- to Hexa-Interstitials: Computational Insights into Carbon Defects in Diamond: Results and discussion

 Our calculations reveal two distinct tetra-interstitial complexes.
 Configuration \tetra{a}, the well-known platelet defect~\cite{Fallon1995}, has $D_{2d}$ symmetry and consists of four $I_1^{\langle010\rangle}$ split interstitials that fully reconstruct, eliminating all dangling bonds.
 This structure has been proposed as the fundamental building block of one-dimensional platelets in type-I diamond, where nitrogen is present as an impurity~\cite{Goss2000JPCM,Goss2003}.
 Platelets themselves are extended, planar defects oriented along a single crystallographic direction.
-Configuration \tetra{b} consists of two parallel di-interstitial \di{c} units and lies 1.77 eV higher in energy than the platelet configuration \tetra{a}.
+Configuration \tetra{b} consists of two parallel di-interstitial \di{c} units and lies 1.77~eV higher in energy than the platelet configuration \tetra{a}.
 Both tetra-interstitial complexes are non-magnetic.

 For the penta-interstitial, we identify two novel configurations.
-Configuration \penta{a} consists of five aggregated split-interstitial units, has crystal symmetry $C_{2}$, and a triplet ground state.
-Configuration \penta{b} lies 3.91 eV higher in energy than \penta{a}; it is oriented perpendicular to the (111) plane and is formed by a zigzag stacking of five carbon interstitials occupying hexagonal and tetrahedral interstitial sites.
+Configuration \penta{a} consists of five aggregated split-interstitial units, has crystal symmetry $C_{2}$, and a triplet ground state. \chg{The singlet spin-state is nearly degenerate with the triplet state, lying 5 meV lower in energy.} Configuration \penta{b} lies 3.91~eV higher in energy than \penta{a}; it is oriented perpendicular to the (111) plane and is formed by a zigzag stacking of five carbon interstitials occupying hexagonal and tetrahedral interstitial sites.
 This defect has a $C_{1h}$ symmetry.